50 Latest Cinema IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The line graph gives information about the number of people in 4 distinct age groups going to the cinema once or more than once a month in Europe between 2000 and 2011.
+The graph below shows the percentages of people in four age groups who had been to the cinema more than once a month, in the period between 2000 and 2011.

 The table shows the change in the number of cinemas in different regions in a European country between 2004 and 2009.